multivoltage/marilena/README.md

 "scripts": {
   "start": "marilena --server",
   "build": "marilena --build",
-  "example": "marilena --create-example", // if you run this script, it generate a basic working example, and then you can run start
+  "example": "marilena --create-example", // if you run this script, it generates a working example, and then you can run start
-  ...other
 },
 ```